What is co-sourcing and how does it help?

 Lower cost

-If a department has 50 internal employees who are paid $20 per hour, and the management introduced 50 co-sourced workers paid at $10 per hour, they essentially have a whole unit’s worth of people at half the price.
+Say a department has 50 internal staff who are paid $20 per hour, and then management introduces 50 co-sourced workers paid at a fixed cost of $10 per hour.

 As mentioned, the company also wouldn’t have to worry about additional overhead costs such as utilities and space rental usually associated with expanding in-house teams.